eforemeka/personal-page/content/projects/index.md

 #### THE CLOUD RESUME CHALLENGE

-I took part in The Cloud Resume Challenge to build and host a copy of my [resume](https://resume.benny.com.ng) in the cloud using mostly Azure services.
+I took part in The Cloud Resume Challenge, where I built and hosted a copy of my [resume](https://resume.benny.com.ng) in the cloud using mostly Azure services.
 I wrote about it on medium and you can check it out [here](https://medium.com/@bennando/the-cloud-resume-challenge-with-azure-my-experience-f83695dcf77e).

 On this project, I used and learned about Azure Functions, Azure Cosmos DB, Azure Storage Account and GitHub Actions.